Hyoni1129/vscode-ai-dev-agent/docs/guides/user-guide.md

 ## Understanding the Workflow

-The AI Dev Team Agent follows this process:
+The VS Code AI Dev Agent follows this process:

 1. **Project Analysis**: The PM Agent analyzes your project requirements
 2. **Planning**: Tasks are identified and organized